 If you notice that you have a swollen red lump on your eyelid, you may have a benign growth known as a chalazion.
-Board-certified ophthalmologists Dr. Wallace Goldban, MD, and Dr. Lawrence Schwartz, MD, provide expert diagnosis and treatments for a chalazion at both the Palm Desert and Palm Springs, California, locations of their practice, Desert Ophthalmology.
+Board-certified ophthalmologist Dr. Wallace Goldban, MD, provides expert diagnosis and treatments for a chalazion at both the Palm Desert and Palm Springs, California, locations of the practice, Desert Ophthalmology.
 If you’re concerned about a lump on your eyelid, call or schedule an appointment online today.

 A chalazion is a swollen, red bump that develops on your eyelid when an oil gland gets blocked and inflamed, but isn’t painful.
 The chalazion tends to grow slowly and can transition from a small red spot to a large lump.
 They are most often found in your upper eyelid, although they can develop on the lower eyelid as well.